Southampton-RSG-Training/intro-to-hpc/episodes/3_job_scheduling.md

 python my_script.py --input data/input.txt --output results/output.txt
 ```

+In this example, [python_job.sh](files/python_job.sh), we used the following script: [my_script.py](files/my_script.py).
-You will notice that we have used environment variables starting with `$SLURM_`.
-These are set by Slurm when a job
+In the submission script, you will notice that we have used environment variables starting with `$SLURM_`.
+These are set
-starts running on a compute node.
+by Slurm when a job starts running on a compute node.
 A complete list of them have be found in the [Slurm
 documentation](https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES).

 ::::::::::::::::::::::::::::::::::::: callout